Shredmetal/llmtest/docs/development/reliability-testing.md

 # Reliability Testing

-This page documents the ongoing efforts to validate the reliability of this library.
+This page documents the ongoing efforts to validate the reliability of this llm-app-test.

 ## Test Suite